-- 16. Entities applying this Accounting Guideline in accounting for a common control combination using the principles of merger accounting shall disclose in their consolidated financial statements the fact that this Guideline has been used. - 17.
-Entities shall disclose the accounting policy applied in accounting for a common control combination by using the principles of merger accounting.
-Details of the accounting policy shall include, but not be limited to, a discussion of the specific principles and bases applied under merger accounting. - 18.
-Bearing in mind the necessity of showing a true and fair view, entities applying this Accounting Guideline shall disclose in their consolidated financial statements significant details of the common control combinations. - 19.
-For each common control combination accounted for by using merger accounting, the following information shall be disclosed: - (a) the names of the combining entities (other than the reporting entity); - (b) the date of the common control combination; - (c) the composition of the consideration and fair value of the consideration other than shares issued; - (d) the nature and amount of significant accounting adjustments made to the net assets and net profit or loss of any entities or businesses to achieve consistency of accounting policies, and an explanation of any other significant adjustments made to the net assets and net profit or loss of any entity or business as a consequence of the common control combination; and

-(e) a statement of the adjustments to consolidated reserves.
+- 18. Bearing in mind the necessity of showing a true and fair view, entities applying this Accounting Guideline shall disclose in their consolidated financial statements significant details of the common control combinations. - 19.
+For each common control combination accounted for by using merger accounting, the following information shall be disclosed: - (a) the names and brief descriptions of the combining entities (other than the reporting entity; - (b) the name and a brief description of the controlling party; - (c) the date of the common control combination; - the reasons for the common control combination and a description of how the reporting entity obtained control; - (e) the composition of the consideration and fair value of the consideration other than shares issued: - (f) the nature and amount of significant accounting adjustments made to the net assets and net profit or loss of any entities or businesses to achieve consistency of accounting policies, and an explanation of any other significant adjustments made to the net assets and net profit or loss of any entity or business as a consequence of the common control combination; and - (g) a statement of the adjustments to consolidated reserves.